Guides

 ProtocolREST

-If you need the full candle archive for one Hyperliquid market, the contract is straightforward: request one candle at a time and iterate the bucket-open timestamps yourself.
+If you need the full OHLCV archive for one Hyperliquid market, the contract is straightforward: request one candle at a time and iterate the bucket-open timestamps yourself.

 That is the intended archival path on api-hyperliquid-index.n.dwellir.com today.
 There is no separate bulk history route, and range-style query params do not change the response shape.
-In this guide, we show you how to build a resumable Python exporter that discovers the endpoint with the Dwellir CLI, steps through the archive one bucket at a time, skips empty gaps, and writes the results to CSV.
+In this guide, we show you how to build a resumable Python exporter that discovers the endpoint with the Dwellir CLI, spreads work across multiple worker processes over HTTP/2, respects your plan's request-rate ceiling, skips empty sparse gaps, and merges the results back into one ordered CSV.

 Copy-Paste Prompt for Your Coding Tool